aaronleestic/articulate-challenge/README.md

-Responsive and Accessible tab component
+#### Responsive and Accessible tab component

+next steps: export and publish to NPM with usage instructions?